-8. University Policy on Cheating and Academic Misconduct
+9. University Policy on Cheating and Academic Misconduct

-Cheating on exams will not be tolerated; students are referred to the university policy on scholastic offenses (see section 9.0 below).
+Cheating on exams will not be tolerated; students are referred to the university policy on scholastic offenses.
 Looking at the test of another student, allowing another student to view your exam, or obtaining information about a test in advance are all examples of cheating.
 Students found cheating will receive a zero (0%) on that exam.
 A number of safeguards will be employed to discourage cheating.
 For example, examination supervisors (proctors) of the tests may ask students to move to another seat during the exam, cover their paper, avert their eyes from other students' papers, remove baseball caps, etc. This is not meant as a personal affront nor as an accusation of cheating, rather as vigilant attempts at proctoring.
-A copy of guidelines about how to avoid cheating can be obtained from the office of the Ombudsperson, Room 3135 WSS, (519) 661-3573.
+A copy of guidelines about how to avoid cheating can be obtained from the office of the Ombuds@uwo.ca.